Akrobate/data-science-python-guide/deep-learning/create-cnn.md

 ```

-## Fitting the CNN and enriching images
+## Fitting the CNN and augmenting images

 ```python